dmytrostriletskyi/threads-net/README.md

   - [ ] Delete a thread
   - [ ] Reply to a thread
   - [ ] Embed a thread
+  - [ ] Manage auth for accounts with enabled 2FA

 ## Getting started